UN: Millions more people on the 'edge of famine' | DW | 08.11.2021

 The country "is becoming the world's largest humanitarian crisis, with the country's needs surpassing those of the other worst-hit countries," the WFP reported.

-"Meanwhile media reports from Afghanistan point to families reportedly being forced to sell their children in a desperate attempt to survive," according to the WFP.
+"Meanwhile media reports from Afghanistan point to families reportedly being forced to sell their children in a desperate attempt to survive," said the WFP.

 The WFP said the cost of averting famine across the world had risen to $7 billion (€6.05 billion), up from the $6.6 billion anticipated earlier this year.

-That sum would provide a meal a day for eeach person for teh next year, the WFP calculated.
+That sum would provide a meal a day for each person for the next year, the WFP calculated.

-The agency said it was collaborating with humanitarian partners to increase aid for those facing starvation but resources are unable to keep pace with rising demand.
+The agency said it was collaborating with humanitarian partners to increase aid for those facing starvation, but resources have been unable to keep pace with rising demand.

 "As the cost of humanitarian assistance rises exponentially, we need more funds to reach families across the globe who have already exhausted their capacity to cope with extreme hunger," the WFP chief added.